andrewheiss/notebook/content/project/diss-ingos-in-autocracies/survey.md

 ## NGO regulations and restrictions

-*Q4.12*: How familiar is your organization with regulations for international nongovernmental organizations (NGOs) in `country_name`?
+*Q4.13*: How familiar is your organization with regulations for international nongovernmental organizations (NGOs) in `target_country`?

 :   Single answer